arrayio/AIPs/AIPS/AIP-1.md

 AIP Editors
 -----------

-The current EIP editors are
+The current AIP editors are

 ` * Vlad Smirnov (@vladiuz1)`